data4development/dataworkbench-jekyll-theme/developing.md

 gem push dataworkbench-jekyll-theme-1.2.3.gem
 ```

-After a `bundle update` this should be available in the documentation sites (such as the `gh-pages` branch in this repository).
+After a `bundle update` this should be available in the documentation sites (such as this repository).